Granulomatosis with polyangiitis M31.3

 • Early phase/granulomatous phase/abortive form:

-• Therapy with Cotrimoxazol (e.g. Eusaprim forte): 2 times/day 160 mg/800 mg p.o.
+• Therapy with cotrimoxazole (e.g. Eusaprim forte): 2 times/day 160 mg/800 mg p.o.

 • Acute phase (standard therapy):

 Cave!
-Gastric protection with oral glucocorticoid administration!
+Gastric protection during oral glucocorticoid administration!

 • Chronic phase:

-• Azathioprine (e.g. Imurek) 100-150 mg/day p.o. in combination with glucocorticoids like prednisolone (e.g. Decortin H) 1 mg/kg bw/day.
-Reduce Prednisolon further below the Cushing's threshold.
-Azathioprine should only be gradually reduced after remission to a maintenance dose of e.g. 50 mg/day.
-Alternatively methotrexate (e.g. MTX) see above.
+• Azathioprine (e.g. Imurek) 100-150 mg/day p.o. in combination with glucocorticoids such as prednisolone (e.g. Decortin H) 1 mg/kg bw/day.
+Reduce prednisolone to below the Cushing's threshold as the disease progresses.
+Only gradually reduce azathioprine to a maintenance dose of e.g. 50 mg/day after remission.

 • Highly acute course:

-• Plasmapheresis in combination with the above mentioned immunosuppressive therapy.
+• Plasmapheresis in combination with the above-mentioned immunosuppressive therapy.

-• Alternatively:
+• Alternative:

 Progression/forecast